Gbemmiey/Gbemmiey/README.md

 - 👋 Hello, I am Oluwagbemileke Femi Oyeyoade.
 - 👋 You can refer to me as *Gbemmiey*.
 - 👀 I’m interested in building web-based business solutions.
-- 👀 I'm proficient in HTML, CSS, Javascript, Python (Flask), .NET 6...
+- 👀 I'm proficient in Javascript, Python (Flask), Java (Spring Boot) ...
 - 🌱 I’m currently learning API development using ASP.NET 8.
 - 📫 You can reach me on gbemfemalabi@gmail.com